 Although Jordan's education system is considered one of the best in the Arab world, the language barrier deters most expat parents from enrolling their children in local public schools.
 Since classes are taught in Arabic, it can be daunting to propel an expat child into such unfamiliar territory.

 That said, very young children are able to adopt a new language much faster than teens or adults.
-Learning Arabic and growing up alongside local children can help them to assimilate culturally, making public schools a useful for option for those planning to stay in Jordan for the long haul.
+Learning Arabic and growing up alongside local children can help them to assimilate culturally, making public schools a useful option for those planning to stay in Jordan for the long haul.

 For globally mobile families or those with older children or teens, private international schools are generally the first choice.